 Hold the stretch for 30-60 seconds then release.

 During the second stage of labor, your health care provider might apply warm compresses between your anus and vaginal opening.
-This helps to soften tissue reducing the likelihood of a tear or episiotomy.
-While the thought of an episiotomy may sound frightening, just remember that they are not uncommon and your doctor will only do one when it is necessary.
+This helps to soften tissue reducing the likelihood of a tear or an episiotomy.
+While the thought of an episiotomy may sound frightening, just remember that it is not uncommon and your doctor will only do one when it is necessary.

 Please share your thoughts in the comment section.